Utah Child Custody And Support Laws: The Basics

 It is crucial to keep in mind, though, that the information referenced above is merely a basic outline of child custody and support laws in Utah.
 Indeed, oftentimes disputes can be significantly more complex, particularly when they involve an interstate child custody battle.

 If you have questions regarding child custody or child support in Utah, contact The Law Office of Eric P. Paulson to speak to an experienced and compassionate lawyer.
 You can email us online or call us at 801-210-8313.
-We even offer FREE initial consultations.
+We even offer initial consultations.
 While our office is located in American Fork, attorney Eric Paulson assists clients throughout Utah County, including those in Provo and Orem.